 or is not meeting its targeted reclamation plans, additional financial security is required.

-Supporting Documentation for the Mine Financial Security Program can be accessed on the AER website at:
+Supporting documentation for the Mine Financial Security Program can be accessed on the AER website at:

 The MSFP includes four types of financial security deposits, focusing on various potential risks in the

 Base Security Deposit (BSD): existing and new projects will be required to provide a base security.